 - Accessible buses: Bus routes 600, 606, 623 or 922 are the closest services to the Festival precinct and are wheelchair accessible services.
 For information on accessible buses please visit the PTV website or call 1800 800 007.

 Toilets: There are a number of temporary and permanent accessible public toilets throughout the site, marked with the international symbol for disability access.

-Accessible Main Stage Viewing Platform: This is a new initiative in 2019 and details on access will be available from 8 January.
+Accessible Main Stage Viewing Platform: This is a new initiative in 2019 and details on access will be available shortly.

 Vendors: All vendors throughout the site are accessibility compliant.

 Information: Accessibility information will be available at Festival information booths throughout the precinct on Festival day.
 Service counters within these booths will be at accessible heights.

 For further information, please see the Festival map, call ASSIST on 9209 6777 or visit one of our information booths on the day.